Active vs passive investing: pros and cons

 Passive investing

 The objective of passive investing is to track a specific index, commodity, or basket of assets.
 If a fund tracks the FTSE 100, for example, its goal will be to match the performance of that index.
-As well as tracking well-known indices, passive funds might target more specific countries, sectors, industries, sub-industries or factors.
+As well as tracking well-known indices, passive funds might target more specific countries, sectors, industries or sub-industries.

 Passive funds provide a convenient and inexpensive way of gaining exposure to assets that might be cumbersome and expensive to buy direct (such as gold) or logistically challenging to buy direct (imagine investing in every company in the S&P 500!).